albertvisser/a-propos/readme.rst

 -----

 The root of this repo contains a file called ``apo_start.pyw`` which - as the name suggests - starts the application.
-There are no parameters.
+It can be called without parameters, or with a filename.
-The notes file is loaded from the directory you started the application from, and is created if it isn't present.
+If no name is given, the notes file is loaded from the directory you started the application from- using a standard name - and is created if it isn't present.
 It's possible to have what explanatory texts there are displayed in a language of choice, however currently only Dutch and English are available.

-To make this application work under Python 3 I had to change GUI toolkits so I made a PyQt version
+To make this application work under Python 3 I had to change GUI toolkits so I made a PyQt version.
+To change back to the wx version simply change the import in a_propos.py and call apo_start using Python 2.

 Requirements
 ------------

 - Python
+- PyQt4 for the Python 3 version
-- wxPython
+- wxPython for the Python 2 version